jessepav/libgdx-wiki-old/External-tutorials.md

  * https://code.google.com/p/java-universal-tween-engine/ (Tween Engine)
  * http://www.mapeditor.org/ (Tiled)

 _**Note:**_  Kryonet should never be used for any wireless connections ever, including all Mobile devices.
 If you want multi-player support for Android, then look at both Open Match and Firebase available from Google.
 Kryonet is not actively updated and uses technology from before Mobile devices.
 Instead, you should use REST practices with JSON data.
 This is very optimized for wireless.
-Android mostly takes care of that for you, unless you prefer making your own server software with a framework, like Spring.  _(Hint:  If you want to learn Spring Boot, start with its Annotations first.)_
+Android mostly takes care of that for you, unless you prefer making your own server software with a framework, like Spring.  _(Hint:  If you want to learn Spring Boot, start with its Annotations.)_
  * https://github.com/EsotericSoftware/kryonet (Kryonet)